RTI International: Organization

-RTI International is a not-for-profit research organization.
-RTI was initially established by three local universities but it is managed by a separate board and management team.
+RTI International is a non-profit research organization.
+It was initially established by three local universities but it is managed by a separate board and management team.
 RTI's structure consists of members of the corporation, the board of governors and corporate officers.
 The members of the corporation elect governors, who in turn create the organization's policies.

-RTI has primarily eight practice areas:

 RTI also has a separate business called RTI Health Solutions, which supports biotech, diagnostic and medical device companies.
-As of 2012, the organization's largest service areas were in social, statistical and environmental sciences.
+In 2012, the organization's largest service areas were in social, statistical and environmental sciences.
 More than half of RTI's staff have advanced degrees in one of 120 fields and work on approximately 1,200 projects at a time.

-RTI has twelve US offices and twelve international locations, supporting operations in 80 countries.
-About 60 percent of RTI's staff are headquartered on a 180-acre campus inside the Research Triangle Park.
-Most of RTI International's funding comes from government research contracts.
-In 2018 RTI staff authored 1,052 journal articles.
-The Institute bids on $2 billion in research contracts a year and wins approximately 40 percent of the budget it bids on.
-While RTI is technically a non-profit research institute, senior employees are rewarded salary bonuses (4% for senior staff, and 9-15% for managers) based on annual performance and corporate profit.
-However, employees have no current vested interest or role in corporate governance.